Electron runaway in ASDEX Upgrade experiments of varying core temperature: Model description

 The evolution of the main plasma and impurity species introduced is calculated by \texttt{ASTRA} and \texttt{STRAHL}, respectively, following the macroscopic transport equation

 for a fluid quantity $Y$ in the presence of diffusion $D$, convection $v$, and sources $S_j$.
 The quantity $\rho$ denotes the toroidal flux-surface label, with $V$ being the flux-surface volume.

 Inside \texttt{ASTRA}, the poloidal magnetic flux $\Uppsi$, both the electron temperature $T_{\rm e}$ and ion temperature $T_{\rm i}$, and the density $n_{\rm RE}$ of runaway electrons are evolved.
-In the case of electron heat transport, sources $S_j$ due to Ohmic heating, electron-to-ion heat transport, and impurity radiation from \texttt{STRAHL} are taken into account and assumed to outweigh radial transport \citep{Feher11}.
+In the case of electron heat transport, sources $S_j$ due to Ohmic heating, electron-to-ion heat transport and impurity radiation from \texttt{STRAHL} (line radiation and Bremsstrahlung) are taken into account throughout the entirety of the simulations and assumed to outweigh radial transport \citep{Feher11} (confirmed by the simulations presented).
+Consequently, turbulent radial transport is neglected.
 The electron density $n_{\rm e}$ is calculated from quasi-neutrality, i.e. $n_{\rm e}(t) = n_{\rm D} + \sum_k \left\langle Z_k \right\rangle n_k(t)$ with densities $n_k$ and average charges $\left\langle Z_k \right\rangle$ of the impurities $k$ evolved by \texttt{STRAHL}.
 The magnetic equilibrium is obtained from the \texttt{ASTRA} built-in 3-moment solver, applicable for circular discharges of MGI experiments in AUG \citep{Pautasso17,Pautasso20}.

 The impurity densities $n_{k,i}$ are evolved by \texttt{STRAHL} for each charge state $i$ under consideration of electron impact ionization and recombination rates from \texttt{ADAS} \citep{Summers04}.
 Neutrals originating from a gas valve are deposited in the simulation domain just outside the last closed flux surface (LCFS) and propagate into the core plasma with thermal velocity $v_{k,0} = v_{\rm th} = \sqrt{T/m}$.
 The source strength $-{\rm d}N_k/{\rm d}t$ is determined from the continuity equation ${\rm d}N_k/{\rm d}t + v_{k,0} N_k A_{\rm v}(t)/V_{\rm v} = 0$ for a valve with particle inventory $N_k$, aperture size $A_{\rm v}(t)$, and volume $V_{\rm v}$.
 Impurity transport due to neoclassical processes is described by \texttt{NEOART} \citep{Peeters00}.
-To mimic the impact of rapid redistribution of ionized material and heat as the cold gas front triggers $(2,1)$ MHD modes and higher harmonics upon reaching the $q=2$ surface \citep{Fable16} at time $t_{q=2}$, additional transport coefficients of the form